 The moisture barrier is the topmost layer of your skin, which helps you retain moisture.
-It also serves a protective function against bacteria, pollutants, allergens, and other irritants – like a personal bodyguard for your skin!
+It also protects against bacteria, pollutants, allergens, and other irritants – like a personal bodyguard for your skin!

 What happens when your skin’s moisture barrier gets damaged?

-When this barrier isn’t working properly, tiny micro-cracks tend to appear in the surface of your skin.
-Moisture can escape easily through these cracks, and irritants can also get in more easily.
-That means the problem of dry, cracked skin tends to snowball and get worse over time.
+When this barrier isn’t working correctly, tiny micro-cracks tend to appear on the surface of your skin.
+Moisture can escape easily through these cracks, and irritants can get in more easily.
+That means the problem of dry, cracked skin tends to snowball and worsen over time.

-Before long, your skin becomes tough to the touch and feels stretched thin.
-It's often visibly red and inflamed.
-When you look at such skin closely with a magnifying glass, it has a texture like crinkled crepe-paper.
+Before long, your skin becomes harsh to the touch and feels stretched thin.
+It’s often visibly red and inflamed.
+When you look at such skin closely with a magnifying glass, it has a texture like crinkled crepe paper.

-Some other signs that you may have a damaged moisture barrier include:
+Some other signs that you may have a damaged moisture barrier include the following: